radareorg/radare.org/gsoc/2017/tasks.md

 [See these issues](https://github.com/radare/radare2/issues?q=is%3Aissue+is%3Aopen+label%3Aanal)

+## Node groups

+Being able to select multiple nodes in the graph and group them to colorize them and specify a name for them.

+## Smarter lines in graphs

+Avoid overlapping edges, currently the ascii art graphs does not overlap nodes, but some edge lines are passing thru.

+## Save/restore graph state

+This task is necessary when node grouping or layout have changed, this information can be stored in projects by just reusing the `agn` and `age` commands to recreate a graph and feeding the body of the nodes in base64.

 ## Flash bytecode

 Flash is slowly dying, but there's still people using it and there are still appearing 0day vulnerabilities in the wild, so it will be interesting to be able to disassemble flash from memory inside r2.